 I’m Kate Evans.
-That’s me in the picture, with my three pint sized hooligans and my husband Pete.
+That’s me in the picture, with my three pint sized delinquents and my husband Pete.
 That photo was taken in our garden in a rare moment of calm and relative chill amidst the general chaos and epic noise levels of day to day life.

 Here’s the story of why I set up The Mum Conundrum

 Before I had kids, people with kids frequently said to me “Of course, everything changes when you have kids.”

 And I thought I got it, because obviously things would be different, and I’d have all this responsibility, and I couldn’t pop out for a few drinks after work on a whim, or lie-in with my boyfriend until 2pm because we had a hangover blah blah blah.

 “You’re stating the obvious my friend.
 I am not a moron” I would think serenely to myself whilst taking another slurp of wine and changing the topic.

 It wasn’t until I had a baby myself that I realised how vague and yet how entirely true that statement was.
 And I don’t think anyone can grasp the enormity of this fundamental life shift until they are in amongst it.

 Everything changes.
 E V E R Y T H I N G.

 Now don’t get me wrong.
 I love being a Mum.
 I love my kids.
 I frequently wish they came with a mute button and possibly a maid, but they are pretty awesome, and I wouldn’t have it any other way.